aubm/aubm-website/content/posts/everybody-should-play-dungeons-and-dragons.md

 Let's now see how the scene could have unfolded if Bernadette had expressed her intention to Leonard out loud.

-> - (Bernadette) This room stinks of trap, I still have 3 charges of Mirror Image in my magic item that I could use to scan the room, but I feel like I'm taking up all the space.
-Leonard, any thought?
+<div>- (Bernadette) This room stinks of trap, I still have 3 charges of Mirror Image in my magic item that I could use to scan the room, but I feel like I'm taking up all the space.
+Leonard, any thought?</div>
-> - (Leonard) Uh, I could cast Find Traps if that's okay with everyone.
+<div>- (Leonard) Uh, I could cast Find Traps if that's okay with everyone.</div>
-> - (Party) Let’s do this!
+<div>- (Party) Let’s do this!</div>

 Looking at the leaderboard: two winners.